ixofoundation/genesis/README.md

 The genesis repository provides information to support anyone who wants to run a full node of the [ixo Blockchain](https://github.com/ixofoundation/ixo-blockchain).

-Setup instructions and configuration details for both Testnet and Mainnet can be [found here](./README_CONFIG.md).
+[Instruction to set up and configure](./README_CONFIG.md) Testnet and/or Mainnet.

-The genesis files, installations, and upgrade instructions for the Testnet and Mainnet networks are:
+The genesis files and upgrade instructions for the Testnet and Mainnet networks are respectively:

 - [pandora-8 (testnet)](./pandora-8/upgrade.md)
 - [ixo-5 (mainnet)](./ixo-5/upgrade.md)